alsosprachben/mnvkd/README.md

 `mnvkd` is a soft-real-time application server framework for C, written as a minimal threading library integrated with a process-isolating userland kernel.
 Applications are composed of stackless coroutines grouped like micro-threads in sets of micro-processes that each span individual contiguous memory segments that form micro-virtual-memory-spaces.

 These micro-processes are driven by a virtual kernel's event loop.
-Each set of micro-threads in a micro-process are cooperatively scheduled within a single dispatch of a micro-process, running until all micro-threads block.
+Each set of micro-threads in a micro-process are cooperatively scheduled within a single dispatch of a micro-process, running until all micro-threads block or exit.
 Each micro-process maintains its own run queue and blocked queue for its own micro-threads, isolating micro-thread scheduling, and event polling from the virtual kernel.
 That is, each micro-process has its own micro-scheduling and micro-polling.

 This code-local and data-local design has many benefits:
 - Enables a truly soft-real-time system by virtually eliminating jitter and latency tails, by: